Skip to main content

 Q: Can a surge protector prevent lightning damage?
 A: While nothing can fully protect against a direct lightning strike, a quality whole-home surge protector can dramatically reduce the risk and impact of nearby strikes or grid disturbances.

 At Semper Fi Heating and Cooling, we’re here to help you stay protected, comfortable, and worry-free.
-Call 480-616-3636 today to ask about surge protector options for your home!
+Call 480-616-3636 today to ask about surge protector options for your HVAC system and remember, if you ever need emergency plumbing services in Phoenix, AZ, we’re here to help with that too!

 How to Fix Heating & Air Conditioning Issues